Egypt Tour in January 2023

 The central courtyard is made up of row of columns and to the west of it is the Birth House where Horus was born to Isis.
 The Second Pylon provides a fittingly regal entry to the inner sanctum of the temple, with a magnificent doorway 32 meters wide and 12 meters high.

+The eight-columned Vestibule is the first room of the inner temple area and was originally separated from the court by screens between the columns on the front.
 Here are Coptic crosses and Greek inscription incised into the walls that show how the temple was transformed into a Christian place of worship during the early Byzantine age under the Coptic Bishop Theodore.

 Further, when you proceed inside is the Isis temple.
 After passing through a number of antechambers flanked by dark side chambers, you come to the Sanctuary, lit by two small windows.
 The granite base here (presented by Euergetes I, also was Ptolemy III and his wife Berenice) would have held the sacred barque bearing the image of Isis.